helsinova/ehwe/src/doc/manpage.md

 **Note** That all local devices can't take all the roles or can be restricted/limited in some way, for example **pp** host-device may not be able to be a bus-slave when having the role as an i2c-device.

+### Terminal control options

+These options apply to device-drives that are ttys (i.e. serial) and when system defaults are not good.

+On some host-systems (Cygwin) the `stty` command is either not available or driver changes are reset to some default as soon as the process for the command exits.

+Options will apply only to device-drivers that are real tty:s or the program will exit with an error.
+Devices will be modified only if also used by `ehwe`, i.e. mentioned in any mandatory -d specification.
+All other mentioning will be ignored.

+All terminal settings will be restored upon exit unless `-k` option is also given, in which case `ehwe` will act and behave the same as the `stty` command.

+#### The *DEV:* part

+`DEV` is a string naming which device to apply settings on.
+For example:

+`/dev/ttyS1`

+`DEV` can also be a regular expression for applying the **same setting** to **multiple** device-drivers.

+#### Termio struct

+`struct termios` consists of 4 bit-mask `flag` sections, and one `special characters` array, each which is identified by the recognized names below.
+You don't need to keep apart which identifier goes where, the options parser will do that for you.

+List of recognized identifiers per category and alphabetically sorted
+follows:

+_(For in-depth meaning for each identifier, please read the man-pages for **termios(3)**.)_

+**c_iflag constants:**

+BRKINT ICRNL IGNBRK IGNCR IGNPAR IMAXBEL INLCR INPCK ISTRIP IUCLC IUTF8 IXANY IXOFF IXON PARMRK

+**c_oflag constants:**

+BSDLY CRDLY FFDLY NLDLY OCRNL OFDEL OFILL OLCUC ONLCR ONLRET ONOCR OPOST TABDLY VTDLY

+**c_cflag constants:**

+CBAUDEX CBAUD CIBAUD CLOCAL CMSPAR CREAD CRTSCTS CSIZE CSTOPB HUPCL LOBLK PARENB PARODD

+**c_lflag constants:**

+DEFECHO ECHOCTL ECHO ECHOE ECHOKE ECHOK ECHONL ECHOPRT FLUSHO ICANON IEXTEN ISIG NOFLSH PENDIN TOSTOP XCASE

+**cc_array - terminal special characters:**

+VDISCARD VDSUSP VEOF VEOL VEOL2 VERASE VINTR VKILL VLNEXT VMIN VQUIT VREPRINT VSTART VSTATUS VSTOP VSUSP VSWTCH  VTIME VWERASE

+#### -T DEV:STR, --termio DEV:STR

+Specifies termios settings to be applied *AS IS* for (a) device-driver(s).

+An identifier to be `set` is given by it's name

+An identifier to be `unset` is given by it's name **prefixed** by a dash, i.e. `-`.

+Use this option to set a tty **exactly** as specified .
+I.e. `STR` might be quite long and no good/sane assumptions are made.

+You may want to use the `-y` option prior using this option on a system (or device-driver) which is known to be good.

+#### -t DEV:STR, --termio DEV:STR

+Specifies termios settings to be *"appended"* on already existing termios settings for (a) device-driver(s).
+This option is similar to the `-T` option, except that already existing termios flags which are not mentioned are left untouched.

+Each bit-mask is appended by two another masks in order:

+* `AND`-mask: All identifiers mentioned *plainly by name* will build up a positive mask which will be `AND`-ed to the existing.
+This will effectively and unconditionally `set` each mentioned identifier.
+* `OR`-mask: All identifiers mentioned by name which are *prefixed with a dash* (`-`) will build up a NEGATIVE mask which will be `OR`-ed to the existing.
+This will effectively and unconditionally `unset` each mentioned identifier.

 clear